rapidexp/jquery-h5form/README.md

 ## History

+### Version 2.13.1 (2013-12-26)

+* Use the spinner of jquery ui.
+* Fixed a bug of the datetime-local that replaced utc time.
+* Fixed a bug of the datetime-local and the datetime with empty value.

 ### Version 2.13.0 (2013-11-21)

 * The date validateion on the Gregorian calendar in states of date, datetime-local and datetime.